algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 #### Language - Assembly

-The Pac-Man® project is developed using assembly language, specifically targeting the x86 architecture.
+The Pac-Man project is developed using assembly language, specifically targeting the x86 architecture.
 This choice is driven by the need for low-level control and efficiency.

 #### Assembler - NASM

 The Netwide Assembler (NASM) is the chosen assembler for this project.
 It's compatibility with x86 architecture and its efficiency in handling low-level operations make it the ideal choice for translating assembly code into machine code.

-- Renowned for its efficiency and flexibility, vital for handling complex programming tasks in game development, such as memory management and hardware interaction
+- Renowned for its efficiency and flexibility, vital for handling complex programming tasks in game development, such as memory management and hardware interaction.
-- Serve as the foundation for the entire coding process, encompassing game mechanics implementation, graphics rendering, and user input handling
+- Serve as the foundation for the entire coding process, encompassing game mechanics implementation, graphics rendering, and user input handling.

 #### Emulator - DOSBox